ekiefl/ekiefl.github.io/_posts/maple/2021-03-14-maple-classifier.md

 The default model parameters did a pretty good job, but let's see if tuning the hyperparameters can improve performance.

-The plan is to do a hyperparameter scan to see what kind of model performance improvements can be achieved.
+The plan is to do a hyperparameter grid search to see what kind of model performance improvements can be achieved.
 However, before doing that there is one parameter of especial interest, since it greatly affects the speed of training: the number of trees.

 Random forest classifiers create a forest of decision trees, and for achieving the highest accuracy, **more trees is better**.
 Let's call the number of trees $n$.
-Increasing $n$ will statistically speaking increase model accuracy, however there is a law of diminishing returns and this comes at the cost of speed.
+Increasing $n$ will statistically speaking increase model accuracy, however there is a law of diminishing returns and this comes at the cost of fit speed.

-Choosing $n=10,000$ would be a bad idea for the hyperparameter scanning, since it would take minutes to generate each model.
-So to increase my search space, I want to pick the lowest number of trees possible so that model generation is fast, yet the results are **good enough** to make reliable decisions from.
-Then, the plan is to hold the number of trees constant and vary all of the other hyperparameters.
+Choosing $n=10,000$ would be a bad idea for the hyperparameter grid search, since it would take minutes to generate each model.
+So to increase my search space, I wanted to pick the lowest number of trees possible so that model generation is fast, yet the results are **good enough** to make reliable decisions from.
+Then, the plan is to hold the number of trees constant for the grid search and vary all of the other hyperparameters.

 So how many trees should I pick?
-I wrote a quick script that prepares the data using the `Train` class and then runs a hyperparameter scan on $n$.
-For each $n$ value I used a 3-fold cross validation scheme to reduce the effect of overfitting to any particular data subset.
-Then, the script plots the mean and standard error of the validation scores at each $n$ along with the mean time that it took to fit each model.
+I wrote a quick script that prepares the data using the `Train` class and then generates models for varying $n$.
+For each $n$ value I used a 3-fold cross validation to reduce the effect of overfitting to any particular data subset.
+Then, I plotted the mean and standard error of the cross-validation scores at each $n$ along with the mean time that it took to fit each model.

 ```python
 #! /usr/bin/env python